Install Accountable2You for Linux

 Last, but not least, you’ll want to create or assign existing Accountability Partners to receive reports for this device.

-- Choose the Partners menu option to be taken to the Accountable2You website.
+- Choose the Partners menu option to visit the Accountable2You website.

 - Here you can create or edit the Accountability Partner settings for this specific device.
 For help with setting up an Accountability Partner, view our support article on Setting Up Accountability Partners.